ChristopherNeill/clirmgen/README.md

 ​
 ## Description

-This is a program written in javascript to make a readme for your program on the fly
+A command line interface written in javascript invoked by node to create a readme file for your program on the fly

 ## Table of Contents
 * [Installation](#installation)